schoremis/schoremis/README.md

 - **High Blood presure:**: : Patients with high blood presure are more likely to experiance a stroke compared to patients without high blood presure
 - **Heart Disease History**: Patients with Heart Disease History are more likely to experiance a stroke event compared to patients without a Heart Disease History

-According to the above conclusions, we offer the below **recommendations**:
-* `1:` Hospitals should gather **additional Data that can help us improve our model**.
-  - Our models used a small amount of variables.
-Hospitals should gather and provide additional information about the medical history of the patients that can improve the accurecy and recall rates of our models.
-Some examples are if the patient exercises regularly, the cholestoral levels, the maximum heart rate achieved, or the resting blood pressure of the patient.
-  - The specific classification was undertaken on a small sample size of less than 5,000 patients.
-Therefore, our model can be further improve by increasing the amount of patients.
-* `2:` Our approach and models can be used to **detect other illnesses that cause death or long-term disability**.
-Analyzing and predicting the Heart Attack risk is an example.
-* `3:` Doctors can use our models to **inform patients about the risk level for a stroke event**.
-This will help patients to be better educated about the Warning Signs and the actions that they need to take in case of an event

 ### [Pneumonia Detection](https://github.com/schoremis/Phase_4_Project-S.Choremis), 2022